-Our general and administrative expenses in absolute dollars have increased primarily due to an increase in headcount and an increase in professional services associated with our growth and in preparation of our initial public offering and subsequently becoming a public company.
+Quarterly operating expenses in absolute dollars increased sequentially for all the periods presented, primarily driven by an increase in headcount and personnel-related expenses, including stock-based compensation and consultant expenses, and marketing and advertising expenses associated with our efforts to increase our overall subscriber base and product sales.
 During the fourth quarter of fiscal 2016, we experienced a reduction in the general and administrative expense due to the fair value remeasurement of acquisition related earn-out provisions for Talkatone.